12 Little Big Workshop Tips and Tricks

 Later, we even get 200% variants for almost all production steps.
 Particularly helpful here is the improved assembly station, which has a 200% installation speed.
 In general, assembly stations are one of the most time-critical departments in our factory.

 Over time, the blueprints need more and more assembly operations.
-So in best case, we build several assembly departments, connected with control panels.
-But also with all other work switchboards are a great thing.
+So in the best case, we build several assembly departments, connected with control panels.
+But also with all other work, switchboards are a great thing.
 They make it easier to manage and expand our factory.

 I have had good experiences with 4-5 parallel assembly lines with switchboards for a large factory.
 If we falter then we can easily remove it by attaching more tables to the dash panel.